AntonioCopete/AntonioCopete/README.md

 <h1 align="center">Hi 👋, I'm Antonio Copete</h1>
 <h3 align="center">I'm a passionate junior fullstack web developer.
 I like to spend time every week learning a bit more about web development.
-I consider myself an easy-going person and I love to have the opportunity to share knowledge or points of view with colleagues, I find that the most important values collaborate in a team are patience, empathy, respect and open-mindedness</h3>
+I consider myself an easy-going person and I love to have the opportunity to share knowledge or points of view with colleagues, I find that the most important values to collaborate in a team are patience, empathy, respect and open-mindedness</h3>

 <hr/>